aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-signature-SigningSignatureLine-CreatingAndSigningNewSignatureLine.java" >}}

-The following code example shows how to modify an existing signature line and sign a document.
+The following code example demonstrates how to modify an existing signature line and sign a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-signature-SigningSignatureLine-SigningExistingSignatureLine.java" >}}

 ### Signing Word Document using Signature Provider Identifier

-The code example given below shows how to sign a Word document using the signature provider identifier.
+The code example given below demonstrates how to sign a Word document using the signature provider identifier.
 The cryptographic service provider (CSP) is an independent software module that actually performs cryptography algorithms for authentication, encoding, and encryption.
-MS Office reserves the value of {00000000-0000-0000-0000-000000000000} for its default signature provider.
+MS Office reserves the value of 00000000-0000-0000-0000-000000000000 for its default signature provider.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-signature-SigningSignatureLine-SetSignatureProviderID.java" >}}

 ### Create New Signature Line Sign Word Document using Provider Identifier

-The following code example shows how to create a signature line and sign a Word document using a signature provider identifier.
+The following code example demonstrates how to create a signature line and sign a Word document using a signature provider identifier.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-signature-SigningSignatureLine-CreateNewSignatureLineAndSetProviderID.java" >}}